omzlo/omzlo.github.io/nocan/nocan-event-protocol.md

 ### ChannelListRequestEvent (10)

-When the client send this message, the server will respond with a **ChannelListEvent** containing a list of all active NoCAN channels.
+When the client sends this message, the server will respond with a **ChannelListEvent** containing a list of all active NoCAN channels.

 This message has no value.